billylarsson/PDF2CBZ/README.md

 If "Continous" checkbox is checked, new jobs will be automaticall added untill all PDF-files from the source path are converted.

 File naming will be same as input(-PDF) + CBZ

+** I cannot afford a copy of Windows or MacOS hardware, therefore support for those are limited.